Your Solar Owner Rep.

 Pathway 3 for Solar Systems over 500kW

-Pathway 2 is for single projects with solar system sizes above 500 kW.
-GAIA coordinates a request for proposal (RFP) to help you find the best-fit vendor.
+Pathway 3 is for single projects with solar system sizes above 500 kW.
+GAIA releases a request for proposal (RFP) to help you find the best-fit vendor.

 This pathway provides owners with access to power purchase agreements (PPAs).